touki653/console-colors/README.md

 # PHP Command Line Colors

-This library is just a for-fun-playground to use colors in an UNIX console.
+This library is just a for-fun-playground to use colors in an UNIX console, the object oriented way.
-It's object oriented

 ## Installation